HruthikExploiter/Real_Estate_Assistant_Using_RAG/README.md

-# QueryBridge: Smart Assistant Using RAG
+# Real Estate Assistant Using RAG

-QueryBridge is a smart assistant that leverages Retrieval-Augmented Generation (RAG) to provide intelligent, source-backed answers from uploaded documents or URLs.
+Real Estate Assistant Using RAG is a smart assistant that leverages Retrieval-Augmented Generation (RAG) to provide intelligent, source-backed answers from uploaded documents or URLs.
 It combines the power of LangChain, HuggingFace embeddings, FAISS vector search, and LLMs (via Groq API) with a FastAPI backend.

 ![Screenshot](screenshot-1.png)